How to Set Up a Perfectly Productive Cubicle, According to Science

 Invest in a lemon mist for groggy afternoons

 A study at the UK’s Northumbria University found that exposure to lemon balm can improve cognitive performance and mood.
 Reap the benefits of aromatherapy without offending your coworkers by dabbing a drop or two of an essential oil on a cotton ball and taking a whiff whenever you need a boost.
 If your cubicle is a bit more closed off, create a mist by adding a few drops to a spray bottle filled with water.
 Give your space a light spritz each morning to refresh your cube and your mood.
-See here for more ways to incorporate aromatherapy into your daily life.

 Point your chair this way